IPTnet/ipt_connect/README.md

 ### How to start a new tournament?
 * Run `python manage.py flush`
 * Sign in as superuser and add new participants, jury members and etc.

+This command just deletes all the data of current tournament(s).
+If you want to start a new tournament in adition to existent, read below.

+### How to add (clone) a tournament?
+`./clone-instance.sh IPTdev IPT2019`
+`IPTdev` is the name of existing instance.
+`IPT2019` is the name of instance to be created.

+Look to the commits being done to see the details.

+There are three main parts of the new tournament:
+* `IPT2019` folder with the code
+* Records in `ipt_connect/urls.py` and `ipt_connect/settings.py`
+* Tables in the database

+If you are deploying an instance, which you created locally, to the remote server - then you have to do the required steps manually.
+Just create the instance locally and look at the commits which wil be created.

+Notice: this clones only structure of the tournament, i.e. you have an empty table for teams, no registered jurors, etc.